ivangeorgiew/AwesomeBlog/README.md

 Blog for SoftUni - a team effort :)

 /*To Dos*/
-- add search articles option at the footer where if you type:
-    'own' - your articles,
-    'all' - all articles,
-    'title' - articles with this title
 - check for errors and clarify further
-- fix the visual design
 - do the tests
 - see how to do production
 - deploy in heroku